 In 2019 I was fortunate to have Dian, our first student, arrive and we also had the opportunity to meet her parents who accompanied her to Canada.
 After being in Canada only three weeks, we celebrated Dian’s birthday and it was a lovely time as we invited some school friends.
 We adjusted to life with Dian and understanding some of her concerns (the cold weather for example) and a very different school life than she was accustomed too.
 But it was a good transition and she settled into a comfortable routine.

 As we had never been a host family for international students, there were queries that we had; we found the school to be responsive and always willing to address our questions to ensure good experiences for the students.
-This was especially the case this past spring with the unprecedented COVID-19 pandemic.
 The students are assigned a Guardian, whose role is to advocate for the students and ensure that the transition to life in Canada is a positive.
-Cynthia was a tremendous help in educating us about some cultural issues and expectations of the students; accordingly she and Rebecca Yuan, BRAA’s International Student Co-ordinator would meet with the students and helped with practical matters (getting phones, bankcards, etc.) and any questions they would have about their stay here.
+Cynthia was a tremendous help in educating us about some cultural issues and expectations of the students; she would meet with the students and help with practical matters (getting phones, bankcards, etc.) and any questions they would have about their stay here.
 This support from the school was a key factor in a good transition for everyone.

 Canadians value cultural diversity and hosting international students fits well with this.
 We have very much enjoyed this aspect of being a host family.
 Although Dian and Meichen studied the English language before they came to Canada, we try to facilitate their oral and written skills in our daily conversation.
 We have noticed significant improvement and can now understand each other’s humour.
 They have tried to teach us some Chinese words…but we need to practice much more (smile).
 We also have invited Dian and Meichen to attend our extended family functions and special events (trips to the Art Gallery, Thanksgiving celebrations, etc.) which both have enjoyed.
 We try to ensure that they have opportunities to experience Canadian cultural events.